Corn smut: Host/pathogen conflict

 Plants have evolved efficient defense systems against pathogenic microbes.
 A rapid plant defense reaction after pathogen attack is the oxidative burst, which involves the production of reactive oxygen species at the site of the attempted invasion.
-As a pathogen, U. maydis can respond to such an oxidative burst by an oxidative stress response, regulated by gene YAP1.
-This response protects U. maydis from the host attack, and is necessary for the pathogen’s virulence.
-Furthermore, U. maydis has a well-established recombinational DNA repair system.
+As a pathogen, M. maydis can respond by an oxidative stress response, regulated by gene YAP1.
+This response protects M. maydis from the host attack and is necessary for the pathogen's virulence.
+Furthermore, M. maydis has a well-established recombinational DNA repair system.
 This repair system involves a homolog of Rad51 that has a very similar sequence and size to its mammalian counterparts.
-This system also involves a protein, Rec2 that is more distantly related to Rad51, and Brh2 protein that is a streamlined version of the mammalian Breast Cancer 2 (BRCA2) protein.
-When any of these proteins is inactivated, sensitivity of U. maydis to DNA damaging agents is increased.
-Also mitotic recombination becomes deficient, mutation frequency increases and meiosis fails to complete.
-These observations suggest that recombinational repair during mitosis and meiosis in U. maydis may assist the pathogen in surviving DNA damage arising from the host’s oxidative defensive response to infection, as well as from other DNA damaging agents.
+This system also involves a protein, Rec2, that is more distantly related to Rad51 and Brh2 proteins, and is a streamlined version of the mammalian Breast Cancer 2 (BRCA2) protein.
+When any of these proteins is inactivated, sensitivity of M. maydis to DNA damaging agents is increased.
+Also, mitotic recombination becomes deficient, mutation frequency increases, and meiosis fails to complete.
+These observations suggest that recombinational repair during mitosis and meiosis in M. maydis may assist the pathogen in surviving DNA damage arising from the host's oxidative defensive response to infection, as well as from other DNA damaging agents.

 Proteome

-U. maydis is known to produce four Gα proteins, and one each of Gβ and Gγ.
+M. maydis is known to produce four Gα proteins, and one each of Gβ and Gγ.

 Management

-There are many ways to control and manage corn smut; however, corn smut cannot be controlled by any common fungicide at this time, as Ustilago maydis infects individual corn kernels instead of infecting the entire cob, like head smut.
+Losses from corn smut can vary greatly; however, annual yield losses rarely exceed 2% when resistant cultivars are planted.
+This disease can have a large economic impact on sweet corn, specifically when smut galls replace the kernels.
+There are many ways to control and manage corn smut; however, corn smut cannot be controlled by any common fungicide at this time, as M. maydis infects individual corn kernels instead of infecting the entire cob, like head smut.

 Some beneficial ways to contain corn smut include resistant corn plants, crop rotation, and avoiding mechanical injury to the plant.
-A mechanical injury can cause the corn to become easily accessible to Ustilago maydis, enhancing infection.
+A mechanical injury can cause the corn to become easily accessible to M. maydis, enhancing infection.
 Additionally, clearing the planting area of debris can help control corn smut, as the teliospores from corn smut overwinter in debris.
 This is not the best practice, though, because corn smut can also overwinter in the soil; crop rotation is recommended.
-Lastly, as excess nitrogen in the soil augments infection rate, using fertilizer with low nitrogen levels, or just limiting the amount of nitrogen in the soil proves to be another way to control corn smut.
+Lastly, as excess nitrogen in the soil augments infection rate, using fertilizer with low nitrogen levels or just limiting the amount of nitrogen in the soil proves to be another way to control corn smut.